tsgates/arch-wiki-markdown/wiki/Fonts.md

     $ fc-match monospace
     DejaVuSansMono.ttf: "DejaVu Sans Mono" "Book"

-In this case DejaVuSansMono.ttf is the font represented by the monospace alias.
+In this case, DejaVuSansMono.ttf is the font represented by the monospace alias.

 Hints
 -----